 Her career then transitioned into teaching and choreography, again attaining great acclaim.
 She ran her own successful competitive dance studio for 28 years, developing many national champions and dance professionals, many of whom continue to have impactful, professional careers in the industry today.

-Choreographically, she has worked with major corporations including Mattel Toys, Quaker Oats and choreographed the opening routine for an NFL game between the Dallas Cowboys and the Buffalo Bills.
+Choreographically, she has worked with major corporations including Mattel Toys, Quaker Oats and choreographed the opening routine for a NFL game between the Dallas Cowboys and the Buffalo Bills.

-Ms. Venn-Jackson is a life-long learner and is now training in Latin Dance with a world-renowned coach and is preparing for the International Pro-Am Competitive world in 2022.
+Ms Venn-Jackson is a life-long learner and is now training in Latin Dance with a world-renowned coach and has recently been awarded a Canadian National Title.